DD00031/vpn-detect/README.md

 # VPN Interface Detector

 A simple Bash script that identifies exactly which network interface your VPN is using by comparing system states before and after connection.
+This tool is perfect for configuring **VPN Binding** in BitTorrent clients (like qBittorrent).

 ## Quick Install (Recommended)